 In most large, "wide-bodied" aircrafts, the pressure is the same in cargo as it is in the cabin above.

 Just like PetRelocation only works with pet friendly airlines that keep pets in climate controlled environments throughout their journey, we only book pressurized flights for all live animal transportation.
 The air the humans breathe in cabin is the same air that is circulated through the bottom of the plane.

 Myth: Isn't it safer just to drive my pet?

-A pet that has been acclimated in advance to their pet travel crate will have much less stress when flying.
-Here area few tips for crate training dogs for travel and tips for crate training cats for travel.
+What do we recommend instead?
+Crate training, crate training, crate training!
+A pet that has been acclimated to their pet travel crate well in advance will have much less stress when flying.
+Here are a few tips for crate training dogs for travel and tips for crate training cats for travel.